nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 1. Replicate the code in this tutorial in your development environment.

-* Copy the code snippets above.
-* Run the code with the default "plain old Python object" persistence module.
-* Configure and run the system with an SQLite database.
-* Create a PostgreSQL database, and configure and run the system with a PostgreSQL database.
-* Configure the system to run the ``DogSchool`` application with a PostgreSQL database and the ``Counters`` application with a file-based SQLite database.
-* Connect to the databases with the command line clients for SQLite and PostgreSQL, and examine the database tables to observe the stored event records and the tracking records.

-2. Write a system that has a ``Game`` application with ``Player`` aggregates that have a ``score`` which can be updated, that is followed by a ``HallOfFame`` application that processes the score update events into an event-sourced ``HighScoreTable`` aggregate that keeps a list of the top three scores.

-3. Write a system that processes events with "exactly once semantics" into a non-event sourced materialized view.
+2. Develop a projection that counts dogs and tricks from a `DogSchool` application.

 Next steps
 ==========

+* To continue this tutorial, please read :doc:`Part 5 </topics/tutorial/part5>`.
-* For more information about event-driven systems, please read :doc:`the system module documentation </topics/system>`.
+* For more information about event-driven projections, please read :doc:`the projection module documentation </topics/projection>`.
-* See also the :ref:`Example systems`.
+* See also the :ref:`Example projections`.